intel/pinball2elf/README.md

 callbacks used:
 -p elfie_on_start: processes SYSSTATE; checks if ELFIE_COREBASE is a positive number
-                     Opens per-thread perf stats files -t elfie_on_thread_start:  sets affinity for theread etid to 'COREBASE+apptid'
+                     Opens per-thread perf stats files -t elfie_on_thread_start:  sets affinity for thread etid to 'COREBASE+apptid'
                  * sets up warmup/simulation end handlers
                  * Uses "ELFIE_WARMUP" to decide whether to use warmup.
                  * Uses "ELFIE_PCCONT" to decide how to end warmup/simulation regions